tendenci/tendenci-vagrant/README.md

 ## Installation and Use

+First verify you have downloaded the files listed above.
+You may not use them directly but they are dependencies needed to run the Tendenci vagrant box.

-From the command line, clone this repo with git, or [download the project](https://github.com/tendenci/tendenci-vagrant/archive/master.zip).
+Next from the command line, clone this repo with git, or [download the project](https://github.com/tendenci/tendenci-vagrant/archive/master.zip).

+For example on a Mac, launch Terminal (Command + Spacebar to get to Spotlight and then type "Terminal".
+Once in Terminal try:

+    cd ~
+    mkdir code
+    cd code
     git clone https://github.com/tendenci/tendenci-vagrant.git

 Next, from the command line cd to the project and launch the virtualbox with vagrant.
 The **first** run will download the box (700+ mb), so it may take a few minutes.
 Once downloaded, subsequent uses of `vagrant up` can be run in under a minute.